luyadev/luya/docs/guide1.0/install-configs.md

 Configurations
 ===========

-LUYA includes, since `1.0.0-beta6`, several configuration files.
+LUYA includes, several configuration files.
 These configuration files are used to configure the project for several environments.
 Below are all these configs and environments explained.

 ## Overview